How to use this page?

 when building preCICE.

 We require at least version 3.12.
-For preCICE versions earlier than v2.1.0, PETSc version between 3.6 and 3.12 might still work, but need to be build with 64bit index sizes.
+For preCICE versions earlier than v2.1.0, PETSc version between 3.6 and 3.12 might still work, but needs to be built with 64bit index sizes.
 In particular on Ubuntu 18.04, we require at least 3.12.

 - Change into that directory and compile with or without debugging: